 Medical procedures include nerve blocks, stellate ganglion blocks, and Bier blocks.

-Nerve blocks and steroid shots.
-The nerve block that your doctor might do to diagnose your condition can be a short-term treatment, too.
+The nerve block that your doctor might do to diagnose your condition can be a short-term treatment.
 It may take two to three shots over several weeks to get control of your pain.
 It’s not uncommon for the problem to return at some point, requiring another series of injections.